David L. Stone: Military career

 Soon after graduation, Stone was sent to Cuba with the 22nd Infantry during the Spanish–American War.
 His regiment returned to Fort Crook in Nebraska and then was ordered to the Philippines in January 1899.
 He served in combat in the Philippines until the end of 1901.
 Stone returned to the United States in January 1902 and returned to the Philippines in November 1903.
 For his service during the Philippine–American War, he earned the Silver Star on his first tour and the Purple Heart on his second tour.

 From June 1905 to August 1907, Stone received experience on construction work with the Quartermaster Department.
-From April 1909 to April 1912, he served as the Constructing Quartermaster at Fort Sill in Oklahoma.
+From April 1909 to April 1912, he served as the constructing quartermaster at Fort Sill in Oklahoma.
 Stone was then assigned to the 25th Infantry, serving at Fort Lawton in Washington state and commanding a company in Hawaii until June 1915.

-In May 1917, Stone was placed in charge of constructing Camp Lewis and promoted to major.
+In May 1917, a month after the American entry into World War I, Stone was placed in charge of constructing Camp Lewis and promoted to major.
 He finalized the site selection and supervised the construction by Hurley Mason Contractors.
-On 5 August 1917, Stone received a temporary promotion to lieutenant colonel.
-After successful completion of the construction project, he became Division Quartermaster for the 3rd Infantry Division in December 1917 at Camp Greene in North Carolina.
+On 5 August, Stone received a temporary promotion to lieutenant colonel.
+After successful completion of the construction project, he became division quartermaster for the 3rd Infantry Division in December 1917 at Camp Greene in North Carolina.

 When the division was sent to France in May 1918, Stone became an assistant chief of staff and received a temporary promotion to colonel.
-In September 1918, he was transferred to the Second Army headquarters staff, serving as deputy chief of staff from October 1918 to April 1919.
+In September, he was transferred to the Second Army headquarters staff, serving as deputy chief of staff from October 1918 to April 1919, when the headquarters was deactivated.
 Stone was awarded the Army Distinguished Service Medal for his World War I service, the citation for which reads: